-- Containers, even triose that have been emplied, may contain explosive vapours.
-Do NOT cut, drill, grind, weld or perform similar operations on or near containers. - ► Electrostatic discharge may be generated during pumping this may result in fire. - ► Ensure electrical continuity by bonding and grounding (earthing) all equipment.
+- ▶ Containers, even those that have been emptied, may contain explosive vapours. - ▶ Do NOT cut, drill, grind, weld or perform similar operations on or near containers. - ► DO NOT allow clothing wet with material to stay in contact with skin - ▶ Electrostatic discharge may be generated during pumping this may result in fire. - Ensure electrical continuity by bonding and grounding (earthing) all equipment.